Destiny 2 post-release content: Year 5: The Witch Queen

-On August 24, 2021, Bungie announced the sixth expansion, The Witch Queen, which released on February 22, 2022.
-The expansion is set in Savathûn's Throne World, and the expansion revolves around Savathûn, the Witch Queen, who is the sister of Oryx, the Taken King, and is similar in scale to the previous three expansions.
+On August 24, 2021, Bungie announced the sixth expansion, The Witch Queen, which was originally intended for late 2021, but was delayed and released on February 22, 2022.
+The expansion is set in Savathûn's Throne World and revolves around Savathûn, the Witch Queen, who is the sister of Oryx, the Taken King, and is similar in scale to the previous three expansions.
 In this expansion, Savathûn has managed to harness Light to build an army of Hive Guardians with Ghosts of their own to fight against the Guardians of the Last City.
 The Guardian enters Savathûn's Throne World within the Ascendant Realm to fight back against her Lucent Brood.
 The expansion also introduced weapon crafting, a brand new first-person melee weapon, the glaive, as well as a Master-level difficulty of The Witch Queen campaign.
 Similar to Shadowkeep and Beyond Light, The Witch Queen is a standalone expansion and does not require any dependencies on previous DLC.
-The expansion not only features a new raid, but also features a revamped "King's Fall" raid from the original Destinys The Taken King expansion.
+The expansion not only featured a new raid, "Vow of the Disciple", but also featured a revamped "King's Fall" raid from the original game's The Taken King expansion, added during 'Season of Plunder (Season 18).
+Two new dungeons were also added: "Duality" during Season of the Haunted (Season 17) and "Spire of the Watcher" during Season of the Seraph (Season 19).

 Year 6: Lightfall

-On August 23, 2022, Bungie announced Lightfall, the seventh expansion that began Year 6 of Destiny 2s lifecycle, would be released on February 28, 2023.
+On August 23, 2022, Bungie announced Lightfall, the seventh expansion that began Year 6 of Destiny 2s lifecycle, would be released on February 28, 2023; originally intended for late 2022 but was delayed as a result of The Witch Queens delay.
 The expansion is set in a mysterious, technologically-advanced city of Neomuna, located on Neptune, and revolves around Emperor Calus, now a Disciple of the Witness, as he, the Witness, the Black Fleet, and their army of Shadow Legion Cabal and Pyramid Tormentors invade Neomuna enroute to the Traveler in the Last City.
 The Guardian meets the Cloud Striders, the alternate descendants of humanity and inhabitants of Neomuna, who help the Guardian discover the power of Strand, a new Darkness-based subclass based on psychic energy and movement, and are able to use a Strand grappling hook to traverse the Neomuna skyline.
-Originally planned for a fall 2022 release, it was delayed to early 2023 due to the delay of The Witch Queen.
+It added a new raid, "Root of Nightmares" as well as one legacy raid, "Crota's End" from the original game's The Dark Below expansion, later in the year during Season of the Witch (Season 22).
+Two new dungeons were also added: "Ghosts of the Deep" during Season of the Deep (Season 21) and "Warlord's Ruin" during Season of the Wish (Season 23).